How To See the Monarch Butterfly Migration in Michoacan, Mexico

 So basically, Michoacan is a state at war, and it’s getting worse by the year.
 There are multiple cartels vying for territory.
 The government isn’t really doing anything about it, so the citizens have basically taken up their own arms and started taking matters into their own hands.
 I’ve heard horror stories, many of them extremely violent, from the locals of Michoacan.
 As a tourist, you won’t be a target.
 That goes for most of Mexico.
 If you don’t get yourself involved, then the people won’t involve or target you.

 However, that doesn’t mean you should feel free to wander around cluelessly.
 I do that often and everywhere I go.
 I thought I could do that in Morelia, and I quickly straightened up as soon as I rolled into town.
 There is a huge police presence in Morelia.
-Throughout Michoacan, there will be checkpoints on all the roads.
+Seeing dozens of heavily-armored police with riot shields in the plazas was a stark contrast to the more care-free and laid-back vibes elsewhere in Mexico.
+Throughout Michoacan, there will be checkpoints on all the roads, some official and some not-so-official.
 That’s why I recommend going on a guided tour if you are dead set on seeing the butterflies.
 If you aren’t fluent in Spanish, it will help monumentally to have a local guide speak for you.

 monarch butterfly migration michoacan mexico